-[The Board is aware of the differences in t]The services and facilities [which] that customers desire or need [are needed by,] and members provide[d] differ [for,] among members and allow customers to choose among levels and types of services and facilities [customers of members].
-If not excessive, the cost of providing such services and facilities, particularly when they are of a continuing nature, may properly be considered in determining the fairness of a member's mark[-]ups, markdowns, and commissions.
+[The Board is aware of the differences in the services and facilities which are needed by, and provided for, customers of members.]
+Members operate using a variety of business models, provide a range of services and facilities, and provide qualitatively different levels of services and facilities.
+If not excessive, the cost of providing [such] certain services and facilities (such as a greater variety of services or full service brokerage services), particularly when the costs [they] are of a continuing nature, may properly be considered in determining the fairness of a member's mark[-]ups, markdowns and commissions.